torokernel/torocloudscripts/README.md

 Since monitors are light-weight, it is possible to run them on the same host as an OSD.
 We add an OSD in the monitor.

 ### Step 5.
 Create CephFS Filesystem
 To create the filesystem, use the interface fs volume which creates the pools and msd service automatically.
-In this case, the name if the fs is **vmmcephfs**.
-Optionally, the placement can be passed as a parameter:
+In this case, the name of the fs is **vmmcephfs** and the user is **vmmcephuser**.
+The second command returns the secret key that must be used by clients.
+Please store it for later

 ```bash
 ceph fs volume create vmmcephfs
 ceph fs authorize vmmcephfs client.vmmcephsuser / rw
 ```
-The last command returns the secret key for the new user **vmmcephuser** that should be used to add clients.
-Please store it for later.

 ### Step 6.
 Prepare and Mount CephFS in clients
 In this step, we first prepare the client by installing all the necessary packages and then we mount the CephFS.
 These steps must be followed for every new client.
 First, you need docker and ceph-common: